vikramC04/combination-lock/README.md

 ### Register Module: register
 A 4-bit register with enable functionality.
 It stores the combination input and updates it when a new combination is set.
 Key Operation:
--Stores the current combination code.
+- Stores the current combination code.
--Resets to a default combination on a system reset.
+- Resets to a default combination on a system reset.

 ### Comparator Module: compare
 Compares the entered combination against the stored combination to determine if the input is correct.
 Key Operation:
--Outputs a signal indicating whether the entered combination matches the stored combination.
+- Outputs a signal indicating whether the entered combination matches the stored combination.

 ### Input Conditioning Module: inputConditioning
 Debounces the input signals to ensure stable operation of the FSM by conditioning the key presses.
 Key Operation:
--Prevents spurious inputs from affecting the FSM transitions.
+- Prevents spurious inputs from affecting the FSM transitions.

 ### Moore State Machine Module: moorestatemachine
 The core of the lock's logic, controlling the state transitions based on user inputs and the correctness of the entered combination.
 Key States:
--Default: Awaiting user input.
+- Default: Awaiting user input.
--Open: The lock is open upon correct combination entry.
+- Open: The lock is open upon correct combination entry.
--Fail: Incorrect combination entered; system awaits further action.
+- Fail: Incorrect combination entered; system awaits further action.
--Alarm: Triggered after two consecutive incorrect entries.
+- Alarm: Triggered after two consecutive incorrect entries.
--Change: Allows the user to set a new combination.
+- Change: Allows the user to set a new combination.

 ### 7-Segment Display Module: hex7seg
 Converts the FSM's state into a readable output on the 7-segment display, showing whether the lock is open, in alarm mode, or allowing a new combination to be set.
 Key Operation:
--Displays different symbols based on the lock's status (- for default, A for alarm, n for new combination, O for open).
+- Displays different symbols based on the lock's status (- for default, A for alarm, n for new combination, O for open).